ntlinh16/riakKV-eval/README.md

 #### Experiment environment setting file
 You need to clarify all the following information in `exp_setting_riakkv_fmke_g5k.yaml` file:

-* Infrastructure: the provided information in this part will be used to make a provisioning on nGrid5000 system.
-They include when and how long you want to provision nodes; the OS you want to deploy on reserved nodes.
-The name of cluster and the number of nodes for each cluster you want to provision on Grid5k system will be declared in next part .
+* Infrastructure: the provided information in this part will be used to make a provisioning on Grid5000 system.
+They include when and how long you want to provision nodes; and the OS you want to deploy on reserved nodes.

 * Experiment Parameters: is a list of experiment parameters that represent different aspects of the system that you want to examine.
 Each parameter contains a list of possible values of that aspect.
 For example, I want to examine the effect of the number of concurrent clients that connect to an RiakKV database, so I define a parameter such as `concurrent_clients: [16, 32]`; and each experiment will be repeated 5 times (`iteration: [1..5]`) for a statistically significant results.
 And for different topologies of an RiakKV cluster I provide the number of nodes.

-* Experiment environment information: the path to experiment Kubernetes deployment files; the read/write ratio of the FMKe client workload; the topology of an RiakKV cluster.
+* Experiment environment information: the path to experiment Kubernetes deployment files; the read/write ratio of the FMKe client workload; the running workload duration; the name of the cluster of Grid5k that you want to deploy your RiakKV system.

 #### Experiment deployment files for Kubernetes

-In this experiment, I use Kubernetes deployment files to deploy and manage RiakKV cluster, and FMKe benchmark.
+In this experiment, I use Kubernetes deployment (YAML) files to deploy and manage the RiakKV cluster as well as the FMKe benchmark.
 Therefore, you need to provide these deployment files.
 I already provided the template files which work well with this experiment in [exp_config_files](https://github.com/ntlinh16/riakKV-eval/tree/main/exp_config_files) folder.
 If you do not require any special configurations, you do not have to modify these files.

 ### 3. Run the experiment
 If you are running this experiment on your local machine, remember to run the VPN to [connect to Grid5000 system from outside](https://github.com/ntlinh16/cloudal/blob/master/docs/g5k_k8s_setting.md).